kotcrab/ghidra-rest-api/README.md

 - `GET /v1/symbols` - return all symbols from the current `Program`.
 - `GET /v1/types` - return all types used in the current `Program`.

-If you have other usecase which requires access to some other `Program` data then feel free to open issue describing what is needed.
+If you have some usecase which requires access to other `Program` data then feel free to open issue describing what is needed.

 ## Building